Unrestricted Quantum Moduli Algebras. I. The Case of Punctured Spheres: Introduction

-Bullock--Frohman--Kania-Bartoszynska provided in \cite{BFK} a coordinate free construction of the qLGFTs that works for any ribbon Hopf gauge algebra $H$, based on the Reshetikhin-Turaev functor.
-They also related the Wilson loop elements of $\Ll_\Gamma(H)^H$, introduced in \cite{BR2} and associated to the isotopy classes of framed oriented links in $\Sigma \times [0,1]$, to the Kauffman bracket skein algebra of $\Sigma$.
-In particular, by adapting their approach to $H=U_q(sl(2))$ (which strictly speaking is not ribbon), they showed in \cite{BFK2} that the construction of Wilson loop elements yields an isomorphism from the skein algebra $K_q(\Sigma)$ defined over $\mc(q)$ to the quantum moduli algebra for $H=U_q(sl(2))$.
-This isomorphism, that we call Wilson loop map, explained in a very natural way the emergence in qLGFTs of the Witten-Reshetikhin-Turaev mapping class group representations and of the Jones polynomial of links, already discovered in \cite{AS} and \cite{BR2}.
-We refer to \cite{MW} for a comprehensive account of the axiomatic and algebraic structures of qLGFTs, and to \cite{B-BZ-J} for their re-appearance in the context of factorization homology.
+Bullock--Frohman--Kania-Bartoszy\'nska provided in \cite{BFK} a coordinate free construction of the qLGFTs that works for any ribbon Hopf gauge algebra~$H$, based on the Reshetikhin--Turaev functor.
+They also related the Wilson loop elements of $\Ll_\Gamma(H)^H$, introduced in \cite{BR2} and associated to the isotopy classes of framed oriented links in $\Sigma \times [0,1]$, to the Kauffman bracket skein algebra of~$\Sigma$.
+In particular, by adapting their approach to $H=U_q({\mathfrak{sl}}(2))$ (which is strictly speaking ribbon in a certain completion), they showed in \cite{BFK2} that the construction of Wilson loop elements yields an isomorphism from the skein algebra $K_q(\Sigma)$ defined over $\mc(q)$ to the quantum moduli algebra for $H=U_q({\mathfrak{sl}}(2))$.
+This isomorphism, that we call Wilson loop map, explained in a~very natural way the emergence in qLGFTs of the Witten--Reshetikhin--Turaev mapping class group representations and of the Jones polynomial of links, already discovered in~\cite{AS,BR2}.
+We refer to~\cite{MW} for a comprehensive account of the axiomatic and algebraic structures of qLGFTs, and to~\cite{B-BZ-J} for their re-appearance in the context of factorization homology.

 With the exception of the work of Frolov \cite{Fro}, until recently the qLGFTs for (non semi-simplified) quantum groups at roots of unity were not studied, certainly because of their apparent complicated definitions.
 Although the combinatorial quantization approach is the less intrinsic, it has the advantage of providing computationally transparent connections with representation theory.
-The more topological approach of \cite{BFK} makes some invariance statements obvious, but encapsulates part of representation theory in a diagrammatic calculus, leaving many aspects rather implicit.
+The more topological approach of~\cite{BFK} makes some invariance statements obvious, but encapsulates part of representation theory in a diagrammatic calculus, leaving many aspects rather implicit.